 A new survey has revealed that a third of people in the South West find adoption difficult to talk about and 80 per cent say they don’t have a good understanding of how to start the process.

-It’s worrying news for our local adoption agencies, Adopt South West and Families for Children, who need to find forever families to change their lives of nearly 60 children in the South West, as they prepare to mark National Adoption Week 2021 (18 – 24 October).
+It’s worrying news for us at Adopt South West and Families for Children Adoption Agency, who need to find forever families to change their lives of nearly 60 children in the South West.

 The annual event aims educate and inform people on the adoption process with a rounded, honest, and inclusive portrayal of the journey, showcasing the highs and the lows.